SteveBenz/ProgressiveColonizationSystem/README.md

    #  Release to CKAN
 # Advanced Progression - the ability to have extended missions on Duna
    #  Create the resource gathering mechanic
+      #  Create a configurable part for storing Stuff
+      #  Create a KSP Resource for Tiered Stuff resource
+      #  Create a scanning lab (using skin from infrared telescope?)
+      #  Figure out how to make magic spots and waypoints to them
+      #  Make the Tier-1+ drill require being at a magic spot to work
    #  Create shinies resource chain
    #  Support USI kerbal types
 # Play Nice With Others